Regularized limits of Stokes matrices, isomonodromy deformation and crystal basis

-where $\Phi_{u_0}(u;A)$ is the solution of isomonodromy equation \eqref{isoeq} with the prescribed asymptotics $A$ at $u_0$; \item[(c).] more importantly, the limits $S^\sigma_\pm(u_0,A)$ have explicitly expressions in terms of the Stokes matrices of a set of linear systems of differential equations with lower ranks and simpler forms. \end{itemize} \end{thm} When $u_0=u_{\rm cat}$ the caterpillar point, the $(a), (b)$ parts of the theorem recover Theorem \ref{introcor} and Theorem \ref{isomonopro}, while the $(c)$ part recovers Theorem \ref{mainthm} (since in this case the set of simpler linear systems in $(c)$ are exact solvable).
-Just as in Theorem \ref{introcor}, the proper regularization of the Stokes matrices $S_\pm(u,A)$ appearing in $(a)$, as $u\mapsto u_0$, is canonically specified by the asymptotics of $\Phi_{u_0}(u;A)$ at $u_0$ appearing in $(b)$.
-In Section \ref{closureStokes}, we will prove the theorem in the order $(c)\rightarrow (b)\rightarrow (a)$, i.e., we first define Stokes matrices $S_\pm^\sigma(u_0,A)$ in terms of analytic data of linear systems of lower ranks; we then study the asymptotics of solutions of isomonodromy equation at $u_0$ and prove the formula \eqref{limitviaiso}; in the end, we show that $(b)$ implies $(a)$.
+where $\Phi_{u_0}(u;A)$ is the solution of isomonodromy equation \eqref{introisoeq} on $U_\sigma$ with the prescribed asymptotics parameterized by $A$ as $u\rightarrow u_0$ (i.e., the prescribed boundary value $A$ at $u_0$); \item[(c).] more importantly, associated to the boundary point $u_0$ there exists a collection of linear systems of differential equations with lower ranks and simpler forms, such that the regularized limits $S^\sigma_\pm(u_0,A)$ are explicitly expressed in terms of the Stokes/connection matrices of the collection of linear systems. \end{itemize} \end{thm} When $u_0=u_{\rm cat}$ the caterpillar point and $U_\sigma=U_{\rm id}$, the $(a), (b)$ parts of the theorem recover Theorem \ref{introcor} and Theorem \ref{isomonopro}.
+And in this case, the collection of simpler linear systems given in part $(c)$ are exact solvable, see Section \ref{explicitev}.
+The explicit evaluation of the regularized limits gives rise to the formula in Theorem \ref{mainthm}, see Section \ref{eleabove}.
+Thus in this special case, part $(c)$ recovers Theorem \ref{mainthm}.